 Annual Water Quality Reports for all these systems are sent to all water customers and posted here.

 The City of Portsmouth’s water system tests for Poly- and Per- Fluoro Alkyl Substances (PFAS) in all of our sources of supply quarterly.
 Four PFAS chemicals are regulated by the NH Code of Administrative Rules, Chapter Env-Dw 700.
 These rules establish Maximum Contaminant Levels (MCLs), and compliance requirements for: PFOA, PFOS, PFHxS and PFNA.
 Currently all of the City of Portsmouth Water System sources are in compliance with the New Hampshire MCLs.

-The following table provides a summary of the four-quarter rolling average results for Portsmouth water system testing results through March 2022.
-Go to additional results from collected samples.
+The following table provides a summary of the four-quarter rolling average results for Portsmouth water system testing results through December 2022.
+Go to additional reports on collected samples.

 The New Hampshire standards for drinking water maximum contaminant levels (MCL) are:

 MCL parts per trillion (ppt)

 The regulatory requirements and health advisories for PFAS compounds have evolved considerably since May 2014.
 When the Pease Haven Well test results were reported to us back then, the only guidance for PFAS compounds were the EPA’s Preliminary Health Advisories for PFOA at 0.400 parts-per-billion (400 ppt) and for PFOS at 0.200 parts-per-billion (200 ppt).
 According to the EPA’s information at the time these, “health advisories describe non-regulatory concentrations of drinking water contaminants at or below which adverse health effects are not anticipated to occur over specific exposure durations.
 They serve as informal technical guidance to assist federal, state and local officials, and water system managers by providing information on the health effects of and methods to sample and treat PFOA and PFOS in drinking water.”